THE-ARCHPRIEST/the-archpriest/README.md

 you're under -14 .
 Dangles reminder that I am old as shit /lh

- Forsaken / Hazbin Hotel / Helluva Boss / South park .
+DNB / Forsaken / Hazbin Hotel + Helluva Boss / South park .
 I don't necessesarily enjoy the fandom/content, and mostly do not enjoy hearing about it due to my own opinion/experience w/ it.
 I'm a hater and i do not care!
 Too old to gaf!

 Also i don't fuck with all that regular DNI criteria.
 I'll hide you if you're into certain medias that are obviously problematic.